wmo-im/wis2box-training/documentation/docs/practical-sessions/connecting-to-mqtt.md

 Disconnect from MQTT Explorer and update the 'Advanced' sections to change the subscription to the following:

-* origin/a/wis2/+/+/data/core/weather/surface-based-observations/synop
+* `origin/a/wis2/+/+/data/core/weather/surface-based-observations/synop`
-* cache/a/wis2/+/+/data/core/weather/surface-based-observations/synop
+* `cache/a/wis2/+/+/data/core/weather/surface-based-observations/synop`

 <img alt="mqtt-explorer-global-broker-topics-exercise2" src="../../assets/img/mqtt-explorer-global-broker-topics-exercise2.png" width="600">

 !!! note
-    The `+` wildcard is used to subscribe to all countries (fourth level) and centres (fifth level) while the remaining topic structure is fixed to ensure we subscribe to sub-topics `data/core/weather/surface-based-observations/synop`.
+    The `+` wildcard is used to subscribe to all countries (fourth level) and centres (fifth level) while the remaining topic structure is fixed to ensure we subscribe to subtopics `data/core/weather/surface-based-observations/synop`.

-Wait for a bit until messages start appearing again.
+Messages should start to appear again.

 You can view the content of the WIS2 message in the "Value" section on the right hand side.